open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

-# SDK Compliance with Specification
+# Implementation Compliance with Specification

-The following table shows which features are implemented by each OpenTelemetry language SDK.
+The following table shows which features are implemented by each OpenTelemetry language implementation.

 `+` means the feature is supported, `-` means it is not supported, `N/A` means the feature is not applicable to the particular SDK, blank cell means the status